kannans89/RustRepo/13_Tuples/13_Tuples.md

 ## Destructing

-When you assign a tuple to a variable it is known as destructing.For example in the below example `let (age,is_male,cgpa) = x;` variable x is tuple which is assigned to let statement .
-Each variable age,is_male,cgpa will contain the respective value of the tuple.
+When you assign a tuple to a variable it is known as destructing.

+Consider the following example-

 ```rust
 fn main(){